Flat or matte paint is a type of paint known for its lack of sheen or gloss and its textured dry finish.

 4. Seal The New Finish

-Optionally, you can seal finish with polyurethane or varnish.
-The sealers will produce a glossy layer over the finish and protect it from moisture, water, and scratches.
+Seal the new finish with a sealer, such as polyurethane or varnish.
+The sealer will produce a glossy moisture-resistant coating over the paint and protect it from moisture, water, and scratches.